Shipton under Wychwood

 There are three Wychwoods spread out along the Evenlode valley.
 The largest is Milton, the smallest is Ascott, famous as the home of the 'Ascott Martyrs'.
 The middle of three Wychwoods, both geographically and in size, is Shipton under Wychwood.

 Shipton was a royal manor prior to the Norman invasion.
-The village is base around a very large green.
-To the south of the green is the lovely 12th century church of St Mary the Virgin.
+The village is based around a very large green.
+To the south of the green is the lovely 12th-century church of St Mary the Virgin.
 The church is built upon the site of a Saxon minster, but most of the current building is 13th century, with a lovely spire topping a gabled tower.

 Beside the church is Old Prebendal House, a Grade 1 listed building that is now a care home.
 At the north end of the green is a pyramidal memorial to the 17 men, women, and children of Shipton who lost their lives in the wreck of the Cospatrick in 1874, while on their way to a new life in New Zealand.